onebeastchris/Hurricane-Modded/README.md

 - optionally: suppress "Mismatch in destroy block pos" warnings

 This project is unaffiliated with GeyserMC, and this port is not supported/made by Camotoy.
 However, this mod is made to work with Geyser.
-If you need help/support, please use the "issues" tab here to report issues.
+If you need help/support, please use the "issues" tab here to report issues, or join the support discord: https://discord.gg/nzrJbNMR9S

-Currently supports: 1.19.2, 1.19.3, 1.19.4, 1.20
+Currently supported versions: 1.21 (Fabric/NeoForge); older builds are available on Modrinth (1.19-1.20.6)

 Download on [Modrinth](https://modrinth.com/mod/hurricane)